joeya20/EiE/README.md

 # EiE
-Co-curricular program
+Co-curricular program.
-Firmware provided by EiE and Jason Long
+Firmware provided by EiE and Jason Long.